 A Banach space is a complete normed vector space.
 That is, it’s a vector space equipped with a norm which induces a distance function in the obvious way.
-Every Cauchy sequence converges to some point in the space.
+Completeness means every Cauchy sequence converges to some point in the space.

 A major obstacle to working in Banach spaces is that an inner product does not necessarily exist.